-Why Should I Attend TWC?
+Why Should I Attend TWU?

-The Fort Sanders Nursing Department at Tennessee Wesleyan College offers a baccalaureate degree (BSN) to pre-licensure and Registered Nurse students.
+The Fort Sanders Nursing Department at Tennessee Wesleyan University offers a baccalaureate degree (BSN) to pre-licensure and Registered Nurse students.
 The program builds on general education courses in the humanities and natural and behavioral sciences which provide a breadth and depth of learning experiences with a strong foundation of Christian values.
 The upper division courses evolve from nursing competencies to promote optimum health, prevent illness, and provide end-of-life care with diverse populations in a variety of settings.
 The curriculum plan is available upon request.
 All theory and clinical nursing courses are offered in Knoxville.

 What Makes This Program Unique?

-This program was established as a partnership between the former Fort Sanders School of Nursing in Knoxville, Tennessee and Tennessee Wesleyan College in Athens, Tennessee.
+This program was established as a partnership between the former Fort Sanders School of Nursing in Knoxville, Tennessee and Tennessee Wesleyan University in Athens, Tennessee.
 This joint endeavor combines the long history of excellence in nursing education with the college tradition of providing quality, liberal arts education to meet the needs of the community.
-Fort Sanders Nursing Department at Tennessee Wesleyan College is committed to higher education for professional nurses, lifelong learning and professional values.
+Fort Sanders Nursing Department at Tennessee Wesleyan University is committed to higher education for professional nurses, lifelong learning and professional values.

 What is the Objective of the Nursing Department?

 The Nursing Department’s objective is to educate a beginning professional nurse who will function in this role as a provider of care, a manager of care and as an active member of the profession of nursing.
 The faculty is committed to providing the essential knowledge and abilities to enter professional practice as a generalist as well as developing a foundation for continuing education and graduate study.
 Students experience personal contact and close communication with experienced nursing faculty.
 Low clinical ratios provide an opportunity for meaningful/collaborative relationships between faculty and students.

 How Do I Apply to The Baccalaureate Nursing Program?